-REGISTERING YOUR VEHICLE
+I. REGISTERING YOUR VEHICLE

-All faculty, staff and students who operate a vehicle on the College's campus must register their vehicle and obtain a parking permit decal from the Business Office.
-Students attending the College must obtain their parking permit decal before the commencement of classes.
-The cost of the parking permit decal is \$15.00 per year.
-Parking permit decals paid for prior to the start of the semester will have their permits given to them during Orientation.
+All faculty, staff and students who operate a vehicle on the College's campus must register their vehicle and obtain a parking permit decal from the Office of Finance and Administration.

+Students attending the College must obtain their parking permit decal before the start of classes each academic year.
+The cost of the parking permit decal is \$15.00 per academic year.
+The parking permit is valid for one academic year, from the beginning of the Fall Semester to the beginning of the following Fall Semester.
+Students must apply for and renew their parking permit each Fall Semester before the start of classes.

 The student must display the parking permit decal on the lower left side of their vehicle's rear window at all times and must adhere to the parking regulations of the College.
-If windows are tinted, adhere Decal so it's visible.
+If car windows are tinted, the decal should be placed in a manner to make it visible from the outside rear of the car.

+II.
 GUESTS

-- Guests of faculty, staff or students are subject to all parking regulations of the College Campus Security may issue a temporary parking permit that must be displayed on the dashboard of the guest's vehicle. - 2.
-Campus Security may assist the guest/visitor regarding where to park on campus.
+1. Guests of faculty, staff or students are subject to all parking regulations of the College.
+Campus Security may issue a temporary parking permit decal that must be displayed from the rearview mirror.

+2. Campus Security may assist the guest/visitor regarding where to park on campus.

-NOTE: The security office is located on the first floor of the Orange Street location.
+NOTE: The security office is located at the Orange Street location main entrance.

+III.
 GENERAL RULES